V-Sekai-fire/VSK_desktop_app/README.md

-# TodoApp: A Desktop Sample App
+# AutomationApp: A Desktop Automation App

-This application is an example of an Elixir LiveView based desktop application.
+This application is an Elixir LiveView based desktop application.
 It uses the elixir-desktop library and a local SQLite database to create a web-technology based desktop app.

 ## Changes in 1.0